2023 Most Popular Construction Associate Degree Schools in Oregon

 About 27% of the students majoring in construction at the school are women while 73% are male.

-Read full report on Construction at Mt.
-Hood Community College
+Full Construction at Mt.
+Hood Community College Report

-Out of the 6 schools in Oregon that were part of this year’s ranking, Chemeketa Community College landed the # 2 spot on the list.
-Located in the suburb of Salem, Chemeketa Community College is a public school with a medium-sized student population.
+The in-demand associate degree programs at Chemeketa Community College helped the school earn the #2 place on this year’s ranking of the most popular construction schools in Oregon.
+Located in the medium-sized suburb of Salem, Chemeketa Community College is a public school with a moderately-sized student population.

 Read full report on Construction at Chemeketa Community College

-Out of the 6 schools in Oregon that were part of this year’s ranking, Portland Community College landed the # 3 spot on the list.
-Located in the city of Portland, Portland Community College is a public school with a fairly large student population.
+The in-demand associate degree programs at Portland Community College helped the school earn the #3 place on this year’s ranking of the most popular construction schools in Oregon.
+Located in the large city of Portland, Portland Community College is a public college with a fairly large student population.

 Explore all the Most Popular Construction Schools in the Far Western US Area or other specific states within that region.